streamlit/docs/content/streamlit-cloud/get-started/connect-github.md

 ### Previous or pending authorization

-If someone else has already started the process of authorizing Streamlit for your organization, different options and statuses will display accordingly.
+If someone has already started the process of authorizing Streamlit for your organization, different options and statuses will display accordingly.

 #### Approved access